Contents

 Elements of a Python Set are unordered.
 There is no indexing mechanism in which you can access the elements of a Set.

 Python Set elements are unique.
-You cannot have two elements with same reference or value in some cases.
+You cannot have two elements with same reference or value in a set.

 Python Set is mutable.
 You can change/modify the elements in a Set.